Top

 Kishan Reddy recalled that during the 2023 Assembly elections, the Congress made half a dozen major guarantees and 420 promises to the people of Telangana, and on that basis, the people entrusted the party with power

-Despite Telangana being formed in 2014 with surplus funds, there has been no visible financial progress over 10 years of BRS rule and the past 27 months of Congress rule.
-The continuous rise in per capita debt each year and heavy reliance on borrowings to meet routine commitments, including interest payments on earlier loans, employee salaries, Rythu Bharosa support, and welfare schemes, clearly reflect the financial stress faced by the State.
+Despite Telangana being formed in 2014 with surplus funds, Kishan Reddy said there has been no visible financial progress during 10 years of BRS rule and 27 months of Congress governance.
+He warned that the continuous rise in per capita debt and reliance on borrowings to meet routine commitments is deeply concerning.

 ( Source : Deccan Chronicle )